Quiet Drive Solid State

 Better by Design - 30A Rated

-We've chosen solid state relays that are rated for 30 amps, while limiting the actual current we run through them to 15 amps.
-We're basically running our SSR's at half of their full capacity.
+We've chosen solid state relays that are rated for 30 amps while limiting the actual current we run through them to 15 amps.
+We're basically running our solid state's at half of their full capacity.
 Why?
 Headroom!

 Our goal is to provide a solid state system that works well and continues to work well into the future.
-Our 30 amp SSR's run very cool with a 15 amp load; well below the derating curve for proper operation.
-We do expect our SSR's to last the life of the unit.
+Our 30 amp solid state's run very cool with a 15 amp load; well below the derating curve for proper operation.

 Solid state relays get warm as they operate and require airflow for proper cooling.
-We mount our SSR heatsinks externally to provide unrestricted airflow and prevent heat build-up.
-We don't place our heatsinks within the control enclosure which would limit their cooling and lead to the SSR failure.
-Mounting the SSR heatsinks internally also introduces unnecessary heat to other kiln control components which shortens their life.
+We mount our solid state relay heatsinks externally to provide unrestricted airflow and prevent heat build-up.